kh4n10/firstProject/readMe.md

 * A timer
 * An area which displays the users final score
 * The top 3 high scores

+Regularly git commit and push the work done, with a minimum of 30 commits.

 ###The Game: ATOM